grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Executors.md

 ```

 This tight coupling between the VU iteration duration and start of new VU iterations
-in effect means that the target system can influence the throughtput of the test, via
+in effect means that the target system can influence the throughput of the test, via
 its response time.
 Slower response times means longer iterations and a lower arrival
 rate of new iterations, and vice versa for faster response times.